tkelman/GLUT.jl/README.md

+One mention of caution: Please don't use this without saving important work first.
+I have had two instances in which a GLUT/SDL instance crashed my X11 session.
+It appears to happen very rarely, but no harm in being safe.

-This package is intended to be a fully fledged Julia interface to the GLUT implementation on your machine.
+This package is intended to be a fully fledged Julia (http://www.julialang.org) interface to the GLUT implementation on your machine.

 NOTE: Since Julia code doesn't exactly have arguments like a C program would have, I made a small wrapper function called glutinit(), which can be called to